Predicting Solar Wind Streams from the Inner-Heliosphere to Earth via Shifted Operator Inference: Numerical Results for MAS and HUX Solar Wind Models

 The results shown in this section are for the ROM model form

-with $\hat{\bH} \in \real^{\ell \times \ell^2}$ and where $\ell = 9$ modes were chosen.
-This model form provided the best overall results in training and extrapolation, compared to other model combinations including linear and constant terms.
-The regularization coefficient for computing the operator $\hat{\bH}$ is $\lambda = 5 \times 10^{5}$.
+with $\ell = 9$ modes.
+This model form provided the best overall results in training and extrapolation, compared to other model combinations including linear and constant terms, see Section~\ref{sec:model-form} for further discussion.
+The regularization coefficient for computing the operator $\hat{\bH}$ is $\lambda = 10^{5}$.
 Figure~\ref{fig:sOpInf-MAS-1D} visually demonstrates that sOpInf is capable of accurately approximating the MAS equatorial results, where the snapshots at $r=0.91$AU and $r=1.1$AU are in the fully predictive regime of the ROM.
 We highlight that the MAS data contains more complex features than the HUX data, specifically in the region $0^{\circ}\leq \phi\lesssim 120^{\circ}$ where small localized wave structures exist.
 Nevertheless, sOpInf covers those equally well as the HUX data in the previous section.
-Figure~\ref{fig:MHD-1D-Relative-Error} presents are more qualitative assessment of the relative error between the sOpInf ROM and MAS velocity fields, which shows that the relative error is locally beyond 8\% in the entire domain.
+Figure~\ref{fig:MHD-1D-Relative-Error} presents are more qualitative assessment of the relative error between the sOpInf ROM and MAS velocity fields, which shows that the relative error is less than 8.3\% in the entire domain.
 The mean/median/maximum relative error and PCC in the testing and training regime are again provided in Table~\ref{tab:CR2210} above.